Baseline-Blockchain/baseline-node/README.md

   A starter `config.json` lives at the repo root with reasonable defaults.
 Before launching your node, make two important changes:

 - Pick RPC creds: Modify `rpc.username` and `rpc.password` in `config.json` and keep them secret; all wallet tooling and miners authenticate with them.
+- Set the Foundation address: Update `mining.foundation_address` to the Base58 P2PKH address whose private key the Baseline Foundation controls.
+Every node must use the same address or it will diverge from consensus.
 - Set peers: In `network.seeds`, add reachable Baseline nodes as a list to help your node find peers or **leave it empty** to start a private testnet.

 ### 4. Create the pool payout key